Oxidized-Robots/rust_rpi_4wd_car/README.md

 You will need to have a recent version of [Rust] installed.
-Any version of Rust that supports version 0.12.0 or later of [rppal] should work but version 1.51.0 of Rust have been used during initial development on both the release channel.
+Any version of Rust that supports version 0.12.0 or later of [rppal] should work but the release version 1.51.0 of Rust have been used during initial development.
 Earlier versions might work as well but have not been tested.

 Development can be done on any OS that Rust supports but the only expected